 Whenever possible, refrain from business trips, training and private trips from and to areas which Shimane University designates as Special Alert Infection Areas.

-If you have a negative result of a PCR or an antigen test that you take after returning to Shimane, you are not required to work from home.
+If you have a negative result of a PCR or an antigen test that you take 7 days (in principle) after returning to Shimane, you are not required to work from home.
 (Continue monitoring your health condition with the Self-Health Checklist).
 If you woudl like a PCR or an antigen test, please contact the following.

 Izumo Campus : General Affairs Division, Faculty of Medicine 0853-20-2023